vipulnaik/diet-exercise-health/events/2025/2025-02-17-to-2025-04-16-increased-frequency-of-mild-sore-throat-incidents-with-varying-proximal-causes.md

 and proximal causes where identified:

-* 2025-02-17: reflux and sneezing after second meal where I had a multigrain sandwich bread that I don't usuall have.
+* 2025-02-17: reflux and sneezing after second meal where I had a multigrain sandwich bread that I don't usually have.

 * 2025-02-28: throat tension and burping after meal that lasted much longer than usual.